Deaadman/EternalWeather/Information/PatchNotes.md

 ### Highlights / Key Changes:
 - Rebranded this mod from `Eternal Blizzard` to `Eternal Weather`.
 	- Fits in with the changes made below.
-- Players can now choose what weather they want to be infinite.
+- Players can now choose what weather they want to be infinite - Suggested by **FarcryBliss**.
 	- They may also choose `Default` to essentially disable the mod.
 - Now requires `ModSettings` as a dependant mod.